-- Your local Age UK may be able to support you or be aware of local provisions being made in your area.
+- Your local Age UK may be able to support you or help you find local provisions being made in your area.
 You can find their contact details here by entering your postcode.

-- Community aid groups have been created in response to the coronavirus and offer help to those in need in the community.
-Most of these can be accessed via social media such as Facebook or Twitter
+- Community aid groups offer help to those in need in the community.
+Most of these can be accessed via social media platforms, such as Facebook or Twitter.

-- Your local council may be able to support you or signpost to those who can.
+- Your local council may be able to support you or direct you to those who can.
 You can find your council here.

-- The NHS Volunteers Responder scheme is able to support people who are self-isolating through delivering supplies including medication and food, check in and chat phone calls.
-You can be referred by a health care professional or you can self-refer by calling 0808 196 3646, 8AM- 8PM.
+- The NHS Volunteers Responder scheme supports people who are self-isolating through delivering supplies including medication and food, checking in with people, and providing phone calls.
+You can be referred to them by a health care professional or you can self-refer by calling 0808 196 3646 between 8am and 8pm.